 - forcing their partner to give paychecks to the abuser

-- depriving their partner of money to pay for basic expenses, such as for personal
+- depriving their partner of money to pay for basic expenses

-- trying to get their partner fired from work by calling repeatedly, showing up or starting
+- trying to get their partner fired from work by calling repeatedly, showing up or causing a disturbance

 - Sexual Abuse